Skip to content

 $ sudo apt update && sudo apt full-upgrade -y

-Next, you will have to configure rpi-sb-provisioner by using the TUI.
+Next, you will have to configure rpi-sb-provisioner.
+We recommend using the Web UI, however you could edit the configuraton file directly.
 In a terminal, run:

 Once you have followed all those steps, rpi-sb-provisioner should be correctly configured and ready to run.